flare-foundation/docs/docs/tech/state-connector.md

 Different providers might have different views on what reality is, and this is why the State Connector runs a consensus algorithm on the received answers.

 Additionally, the allowed request types are **carefully designed to minimize the probability of contention**.
-For example, requiring some time for transactions to settle before inquiring about them:
+For example, requiring some time for **transactions to settle** before inquiring about them, and forcing requests to include the hash of the block containing the transaction, which proves that the transaction has already been mined.
-Does a given Bitcoin transaction with a specific hash exist on the Bitcoin chain at a specific block height, which was mined **at least 10 blocks ago**?

 Attestation Providers keep the actual retrieved data for a week, in case it contains additional information beyond the yes/no result.
 Users can request this data directly from the providers through the [Proof API](https://github.com/flare-foundation/attestation-client/blob/main/docs/verfication/proof-api.md){ target=_blank }.